 Meet the Staff

 Hi!
 I'm the Center Director here at ELS Bristol, where I have been since 2007, as a teacher and then Academic Director.
 Before coming to ELS, I taught business English in both English and German and taught reading and writing to students of all ages in my home state of Connecticut.
-My educational background is in psychology and language acquisition; I hold a CELTA from the University of Cambridge and am an MA TESOL candidate at Adelphi University.
-I enjoy living in Rhode Island and look forward to welcoming students from all over the world to our center!
+I also studied abroad as an international student, so I can relate to the experiences of our students here at ELS.
+I hold a B.S. in Psychology from Allegheny College, a CELTA from the University of Cambridge and an MA TESOL at Adelphi University.
+I enjoy living in Rhode Island, the smallest state but one of the most beautiful, and look forward to welcoming students from all over the world to our center!

 Assistant Academic Director